zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

   (in _milliseconds_ since epoch).
 The Zeitgeist application allows users to comfortably set the period using human-readable dates.

+- The _grace period_ (may be zero) specified the number of blocks after the market has closed during which all activity on the market is halted.
+This allows us to stop trading without immediately allowing the oracle to hand in a report.

 The curret status of a market is described by the `status` field.
-The market's initial status depends on the creation type and scoring rule:

-- Advised markets are _proposed_ and are awaiting approval by the [Advisory Committee].
-- Permissionless markets and approved advised markets are _active_ or _closed_ depending on what their period is.
+The market's initial status depends on the creation type.
+After their period has ended, all markets are first closed and then enter the second stage of their lifecycle where they undergo a grace period, if configured.
+During this grace period, all trading and market activity is suspended, allowing for a cooldown before the resolution process begins.
+Following this, the designated oracle is required to report the outcome of the market.
+This reported outcome is crucial, as it is the basis for the settlement of bets and trades that occurred within the market.

+However, this outcome is not necessarily final.
+There is an opportunity for disputes if participants believe the oracle's report is inaccurate or biased.
+The specific details of this dispute process are outlined in another section, focusing on the mechanics and timelines for raising and resolving disputes.

+Once the dispute period has elapsed without any successful challenges, or after any disputes have been conclusively resolved, the market reaches its final resolution stage.
+At this point, the outcome as reported by the oracle or as determined through the dispute resolution process is considered final.
+Participants can then redeem their outcome tokens based on this final result, effectively settling all positions taken in the market.

 ### Creation Type: Permissionless & Advised Markets